 Copyright ©2002 ENERGYguide.com.
 All Rights Reserved.

-Using the Power Scorecard to Choose an Electricity SupplierThe Power Scorecard provides information on the electricity service choices available to residential consumers in New Jersey.
-For each major service territory, the Power Scorecard provides a list of the electricity product choices, environmental ratings for each product, the price of the product, and information on how to contact the product supplier to arrange to purchase that product.
+Using the Power Scorecard to Choose an Electricity SupplierThe Power Scorecard provides information on the electricity service choices available to residential consumers in New York.
+For each major service territory open to retail competition (almost all areas of New York except Long Island), the Power Scorecard provides a list of the electricity product choices, environmental ratings for each product, the price of the product, and information on how to contact the product supplier to arrange to purchase that product.

 The Power Scorecard was designed to help consumers see how the environmental quality of different electricity products compare and to see how each product is rated against nine separate quality ratings, eight environmental quality measures and one measure of the product's use of new renewable energy supplies.
 The Power Scorecard enables you first to see how the environmental ratings of available choices compare and then to "drill down" to learn more about the details of the environmental ratings.
 The Power Scorecard recognizes that people vary in the way they judge environmental quality and provides the details of environmental ratings so people may choose products that best match what they care most about.